 However, the Supreme Court also cautioned that this standard “should not be understand as a rigid presumption that is impossible to rebut.”
-The court stated: [citations removed]
+The court stated: [citations removed for ease of reading]

 Where a provision of the Canadian Criminal Code has a large sentencing range, the upper end being ten years or more and the lower end being quite low, a claimant whose crime would fall at the less serious end of the range in Canada should not be presumptively excluded.
 Article 1F(b) is designed to exclude only those whose crimes are serious.
 The UNHCR has suggested that a presumption of serious crime might be raised by evidence of commission of any of the following offences: homicide, rape, child molesting, wounding, arson, drugs trafficking, and armed robbery.
 These are good examples of crimes that are sufficiently serious to presumptively warrant exclusion from refugee protection.
 However, as indicated, the presumption may be rebutted in a particular case.
 While consideration of whether a maximum sentence of ten years or more could have been imposed had the crime been committed in Canada is a useful guideline, and crimes attracting a maximum sentence of ten years or more in Canada will generally be sufficiently serious to warrant exclusion, the ten-year rule should not be applied in a mechanistic, decontextualized, or unjust manner.

-Given the number of hybrid offences in the Criminal Code, the notion that any crime is serious if the maximum penalty is 10 years or more has often resulted in seemingly absurd consequences.
-It is frustrating when these consequences manifest themselves in immigration applications.
-However, in the Article 1F(b) context, Canadian courts have resisted the mechanical application of this approach to determining whether an offence is serious.
+Given the number of hybrid offences in the Criminal Code, the principle in Canadian immigration law that any crime is “serious” if the maximum penalty is ten years or more has often resulted in seemingly absurd consequences.
+As noted above, however, in the Article 1F(b) context, Canadian courts have resisted the mechanical application of this approach to determining whether an offence is serious.